placrosse/kodo/docs/source/unittest.rst

     :language: c++
     :linenos:

-As seen the layer depends on two functions being provided by the ``SuperCoder`` namely the:
+As seen, the layer depends on two functions being provided by the ``SuperCoder``:

 1. ``SuperCoder::initialize(the_factory)``
 2. ``SuperCoder::block_size()``

-Using our Doxygen documentation it is possible to look-up what two purpose of the two undefined functions are (http://bongo.steinwurf.dk/static/files/doxygen/kodo/master/html/index.html)
+Using our Doxygen documentation it is possible to look up what purpose of the two undefined functions is (http://bongo.steinwurf.dk/static/files/doxygen/kodo/master/html/index.html)

 In this case we want to check that the state is correctly updated when